 This is a highly intensive program with a heavy course load, including strong laboratory components requiring significant teaching and instrumentation resources.
 We receive a large number of applications from around the world, but can only accommodate a limited number of students each year.
 Successful candidates will be those with the highest academic standing and the most relevant background in mechatronics subjects such as machine design, electronics, instrumentation, and software, with strong fundamentals in the discipline of Mechanical Engineering.

 Applicants with Canadian or U.S credentials

 Applicants must hold a Bachelor of Applied Science or equivalent, conferred at a recognized institution in North America, as well as relevant prior education in mechatronics design, with:

 - A minimum overall average of B+ (76% at UBC) in third- and fourth-year level courses, or

-- Academic standing with at least 12 credits of third- or fourth-year level courses in the A-grade range (at UBC 80% or higher).
+- Academic standing with at least 12 credits of third- or fourth-year level courses in the A-grade range (at UBC 80% or higher)

 - A minimum overall average equivalent to B+ (the MEng Program Office has established specific minimum admission requirements for graduates of different countries), and

 Any applicant whose degree was conferred at a university outside Canada, other than the United States, the United Kingdom, New Zealand or Australia, must present evidence of competency to pursue studies in the English language prior to being extended an offer of admission.
-Test scores must have been taken within the last 24 months at the time of submission of application, and official test scores ordered from the testing agency are required for the application.
+Test scores must have been taken within the last 24 months at the time of submission of application, and official test scores ordered from the testing agency are required for application.
 Photocopies of test scores are not acceptable.
 No test waiver is allowed.